Relational space-time and de Broglie waves: Introduction

-Furthermore the instants $t=t_{1}$ and $t=t_{2}$ are made discernible only by the changing location of $\ob$ with respect to $\oa$.
+Similarly, the instants $t=t_{1}$ and $t=t_{2}$ are made discernible only by the changing location of $\ob$ with respect to $\oa$, in line with Barbour's Leibnizian view of time as successive configurations of material bodies (see \cite{Bar1974, LC2000}).
 Indeed it is such material re-configurations which allow for the measurement of time intervals in practice.
 For instance, the motion of a sprinter between two fixed positions on a race-track is compared to the number of periodic vibrations of a quartz crystal, typically oscillating at $2^{15}$ Hz in modern watches.
 The relational viewpoint suggests that the instants $t=t_{1}$ and $t=t_{2}$ have no intrinsic separation (or indeed meaning) without reference to the observed motion of $\ob$ between the locations $x=x_{1}$ and $x=x_{2}$.

-The distinction between instants $t_{1}$ and $t_{2}$ and the spatial locations $ x_{1}$ and $x_{2}$ is made discernible only because the observer $\ob$ has been observed to move between these space-time locations.
-Likewise, the distinction between the locations $(\tau_{1b},0)$ and $(\tau_{2b},0)$ in $\kb$ is made physical only because $\oa$ is observed to move between locations $(\tau_{1a},\xi_{1})$ and $(\tau_{2a},\xi_{2})$, which are themselves made discernible in $\kb$ only because of the observed motion of $\oa$.
-In particular, it is clear that space-time locations in the frames $\ka$ and $\kb$ only become physically manifest by the reconfiguration of material observers $\oa$ and $\ob$.
-This in turn implies that each location in $(t,x)\in\ka$ becomes physically manifest only if it has a counterpart $(\tau,\xi)\in\kb$, and vice-versa.